bruce-agaloos/ci-cd-starterkit/README.md

 To get started, you'll going to need to generate your very own `ssh key` as this would serve as a password/credentials of your device.

-Simply open a terminal of you choice and type:
+Simply open a terminal of your choice and type:
 ```
 ssh-keygen
 ```